 See More...See Less... basis for the network to adjust its weights, which means improving its sorting strategy.
 A good loss function will guide the network towards making fewer mistakes over time, just as constructive feedback helps our employee become more adept at sorting coins.

-In essence, these components — avoiding overfitting and the wise use of a loss function — are critical for successfully training neural networks.
-They ensure that our digital 'employee' doesn't just memorize the data but learns to apply its rules to sort through any new coins — or data — it encounters.
+Wise use of a loss function ensures that our digital 'employee' doesn't just memorize the data (the result of “overfitting”) but learns to apply its rules to sort through any new coins — or data — it encounters.
+This is critical for successfully training neural networks.

 Through iterations of this process, bolstered by feedback mechanisms like backpropagationBackpropagation is a method used in artificial neural networks to calculate the error contribution of each neuron after a batch of data is processed.
 It is a key algorithm used to train feedforward neural networks.